dtomlinson91/python-snaptime/README.md

 # python-snaptime

-A modern replacement to the abandoned [zartstrom/snaptime](https://github.com/zartstrom/snaptime) package `python-snaptime` will transform `datetime` objects using relative time modifiers.
+A modern replacement to the abandoned [zartstrom/snaptime](https://github.com/zartstrom/snaptime) package, `python-snaptime` will transform `datetime` objects using relative time modifiers.

 - Use snaptime strings to get relative dates/times for a given datetime.
 - Timezone aware.